About Us

 NRPVYC has grown in scope and size through the years.

-• In 2020, we began our Parent-Child Interaction Therapy clinician training program using the IoWA-PCIT model.
+- 2020: Added annual Parent-Child Interaction Therapy clinical training program using the IoWA-PCIT model.

-By 2022, NRPVYC’s team grew to having 13 staff, two Graduate Research Assistants, and several student workers.
 Our original motto of “Nurture.
 Heal.
-Thrive.” continues to inform our work – all aiming to improve outcomes for at-risk young children in Nebraska.
+Thrive.” continues to inform our work – all aiming to improve outcomes for vulnerable young children and their families in Nebraska through supporting professionals who serve them.

 Annual Reports